johnstonbl01/clementinejs/tutorials/tutorial-passport.md

 };
 ```

 This function will contain all of our Passport code.
 To begin, we'll serialize and deserialize our users.
 What's serialization?
-[Serialization](https://en.wikipedia.org/wiki/Serialization) is the process of taking information and transforming it into a state (a series of bytes) that can be stored in persistant storage and streamed across a network.
+[Serialization](https://en.wikipedia.org/wiki/Serialization) is the process of taking information and transforming it into a state (a series of bytes) that can be stored in persistent storage and streamed across a network.
 This information can then be deserialized into a copy of the original object.

 In the case of authentication, we're transforming our user object into a format that can be stored within the session.
 The bulk of this is done by Passport, but it's important to understand what's happening conceptually.
 More information on this can be found within the [configure documentation on the Passport site](http://passportjs.org/docs/configure).